Conway The Machine puts on a show on “From King To God.”

 Conway The Machine is the ultimate underdog.
 There’s nothing about his look, his sound, his persona, or his story that is marketable.
 Nonetheless, Conway relies on street pizazz and gutter-ass lyrics to carry him to the finish line of songs.
 He also relies on extraordinary beats and VERYYY slept on rap skills.

 Disclaimer: I am not from the hood nor have I sold drugs, shot a gun, or smashed a chick that was with me for the clout.
 With that being said, I felt every single bar that Conway hurled out on From King To A God.
-Lyrically, he did a great job of breaking down the importance of loyalty and found evocative ways to explain the type of things that he’s seen growing up in the streets and what he sees today.
+Lyrically, he did a great job of breaking down the importance of loyalty and found evocative ways to explain the type of things that he’s seen growing up in the streets.
 Thank you for enlightening us on a myriad of topics that most of America doesn’t know about, Con.

 There are absolutely no skips on this From King To A GOD album.
 It’s clear that Conway The Machine knows how to successfully translate underground rap into something that is beyond intriguing to listen to.